 with the great people I meet and dive with through these

 a local dive shop in Rye, Victoria.
-Since then I've been providing advice and helping
+For many years I provided advice and helped

 the owners grow their online business to service divers Australia wide and internationally.

 In August 2013, I purchased the importation, distribution and retail businesses

 enabling Peter Fear to focus on cylinder testing and dive equipment servicing and repairs.